raquo/Airstream/README.md

 ### Relationship between EventStream and Signal

-Signals and EventStreams are distinct concepts, but both are Observables.
+Signals and EventStreams are distinct concepts with different use cases as described above, but both are Observables.

-You can `fold(initialValue)(fn)` an EventStream into a Signal, or make a Signal directly with `stream.toSignal(initialValue)`, or `stream.toWeakSignal` (which initially starts out with `None`, and has events wrapped in `Some`).
+You can `fold(initialValue)(fn)` an EventStream into a Signal, or make a Signal directly with `stream.startWith(initialValue)`, or `stream.startWithNone` (which creates a "weak" signal, one that initially starts out with `None`, and has events wrapped in `Some`).

-You can get an EventStream of `changes` from a Signal – this stream will re-emit whatever the parent signal emits (subject to laziness of the stream), minus the initial value.
+You can get an EventStream of changes from a Signal – `signal.changes` – this stream will re-emit whatever the parent signal emits (subject to laziness of the stream), minus the Signal's initial value.

 ### Observer